How to check and update PHP Version in cPanel

 How to check the current PHP version in the server

 It will take you to a page which lets you modify the PHP settings.
 It displays the current version of PHP installed in the server.
-As shown in the image below, you cna check the PHP version that is active.
+As shown in the image below, you cna check the version that is active.
 The current PHP is 5.4.
 There is a drop down box beneath it which displays the various PHP’s available and you can choose among them.

 How to update the PHP version

 Suppose I want to use PHP version 5.6.
 Select the version from the drop down box and click on ‘Set as Current’.
-It will update the current PHP version to 5.6
+It will update the current version to 5.6

 The page also renders the option to enable or disable php extensions.
 Simply check or uncheck the box to the right side of the extension you want to enable or disable and click on ‘Save’.
 For example, the image below shows I want to enable ioncube loader and I checked the box to its right.
 It also displays the current PHP version as 5.6